rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 !!! note

     Replace the `rfbauth` path with the path to the password file you created earlier.
-Replace `User` and `Group` values with the user you intend to provide remote support to.
+Also, replace the `User` and `Group` values with the user to whom you intend to provide remote support.

 ```bash
 [Unit]